+If the Settings screen is password protected enter appropriate password.
+If viewing settings for the first time, enter factory default password of "1234".

+Temperature Calibration screen.

-- If the Settings screen is password protected enter appropriate password.
-If viewing settings for the first time, enter factory default password of "1234". - After one hour of no interaction, the Home screen or Temperature Graph screensaver (if enabled) is displayed. - The Compressor Probe offset is factory-preset and should not be changed unless directed by Helmer Technical Service.
+- After two minutes of no interaction, the Home screen or Temperature Graph screensaver (if enabled) is displayed. - Control Sensor and Control Sensor Offset, Evaporator Defrost and Evaporator Defrost Offset, and Compressor Probe Temperature calibration settings are factory-preset and should not be changed unless directed by Helmer Technical Service.